 Some people consider Minecraft ugly and clunky.
 With poor settings, I’d have to agree with them.
 However, the worlds we create are beautiful, so we owe it to ourselves to tweak Minecraft a bit to make it the best it can be.
 I’m not going to cover things like resource packs or shader mods.
 I know some people prefer those, and you may be one of those people, but I want to focus on making default Minecraft beautiful and fast.
 From there people can make those subjective choices.

 Unless you wish to also install other Forge mods, simply double click the file and complete the installation.
-In your Minecraft launcher you will now have an “Optifine” profile.
+(You may have to open it by navigating to the java.exe) In your Minecraft launcher you will now have an “Optifine” profile.
 That’s it.
 Even if you do not change any of the many settings now available, your Minecraft will run much smoother when you use that profile.

 To get you started on configuring Optifine how you want, these are some settings I currently enjoy: